Tim Gee

-Tim Gee is a writer and political activist in the United Kingdom, who popularised the concept of counterpower, and has written about pacifism and the Occupy Movement.
+Tim Gee is the general secretary of Friends World Committee for Consultation, the international organisation of Quakers worldwide.
+He is also a writer and faith-based activist in the United Kingdom, who popularised the concept of counterpower, and has written about pacifism and the Occupy movement.

 Personal life

 Early life

 Gee was born in Stockport, United Kingdom in the mid-1980s.

 Education

 Gee attended Aquinas College, Stockport, a Roman Catholic sixth form college in Stockport, United Kingdom.
 During this time he was actively involved in the campaign against the Iraq War.

 He went on to study politics at the University of Edinburgh where he graduated with an MA degree in 2009 While at the university he was a part of its People and Planet group, promoting Fairtrade, and was elected the Vice President (Services) of the Edinburgh University Students Association.
 In 2005 he was elected to the Board of Directors of NUS Services Ltd.

 Writing career

 Gee's first book, Counterpower: Making Change Happen was published in 2011, in which he puts forward a theory of how governments and elite groups exercise power, and argues that others can use counterpower to counter this.
 He puts forward a model in which this counterpower is splits into three categories: idea counterpower, economic counterpower, and physical counterpower.
 Counterpower was shortlisted for the Bread and Roses Award in 2012.

 His second book, You Can't Evict an Idea: What Can We Learn From Occupy? was published in 2013 as an e-book and in physical form.

 His third book is Why I am a Pacifist, published by the Christian Alternative imprint from John Hunt publishers.